j-rosas/mdef/docs/seminars/Design intervention.md

 ##### Week 11

-All the information of our design intervention, observations and reflections,  is in this link:
+All the information of our design intervention, observations and reflections, are in this link:

 https://plant-b.io